ganweisoft/GrpcServer/README.md

 GrpcServer builds a lightweight, high-performance proxy service framework using the gRPC (Google Remote Procedure Call) protocol.
 It models communication interfaces using the Protocol Buffers (protobuf) interface definition language, and supports cross-language and cross-platform service integration and invocation.

-### Source Code Build Instructions
-For information on how to build GrpcServer from source, please refer to the [Wiki](https://github.com/ganweisoft/GrpcServer/wiki).

 ### License
 GrpcServer is licensed under the very permissive MIT License.
 For details, see [License](https://github.com/ganweisoft/GrpcServer/blob/main/LICENSE).